-Transition services for youth is one major focus area of the Rehabilitation Act amendments.
+Transition services for youth is one of the major focus areas of the Rehabilitation Act amendments.
 DARS continues to position itself to serve a large number of students (age 14 to 24) who are transitioning from secondary school to work.
-In 2013, 49.6% of the VR consumers who received services were students in transition.
-During that same fiscal year, 43.8% of all VR consumers who became successfully employed after receiving VR services were transition age students.
+In 2016, 43.7% of the VR consumers who were determined eligible were students in transition.
+During that same fiscal year, 40.6% of all VR consumers who became successfully employed after receiving VR services were transition age students.
 Innovative programs, such as Project SEARCH, internships, and job shadowing, have demonstrated the employability of students who historically have not sought employment.
-Pre-vocational assistance and obtaining integrated competitive (minimum wage or above) employment will be the focus of our employment readiness mission for youth in transition in collaboration with the Departments of Education (DOE) and Behavioral Health and Developmental Services (DBHDS).
+Prevocational assistance and obtaining integrated competitive (minimum wage or above) employment will be the focus of our employment readiness mission for youth in transition in collaboration with the Departments of Education (DOE) and Behavioral Health and Developmental Services (DBHDS).
 Cooperative Agreements will continue to be used as local planning documents that capture specific roles and responsibilities of partnering agencies in preparing youth for gainful employment.

-From FFY 2005 to FFY 2013, the VR program saw about a 478% change in the number of clients with an Autism Spectrum Disorder (ASD).
-While the number of ASD clients is small (2263 in 2013) in relation to other disabilities, the number is expected to increase.
+From FFY 2007 to FFY 2015, the VR program saw about a 364% change in the number of clients with an Autism Spectrum Disorder (ASD).
+While the number of ASD clients is small in relation to other disabilities, the number is expected to increase.
 DARS will implement and expand new service delivery systems to address the needs of this population.
 To assist with this, DARS is partnering with Virginia Commonwealth University in a research project regarding individuals with ASD.
-The project works collaboratively with four local school districts in the Richmond area and the Faison School for Autism who enroll youth with ASD into the projec, as well as colleges and universities throughout the Commonwealth of Virginia
+The project works collaboratively with four local school districts in the Richmond area and the Faison School for Autism who enroll youth with ASD into the project, as well as colleges and universities throughout the Commonwealth of Virginia

-In 2010, an estimated 293,823 persons in Virginia spoke English "less than well" as determined by the American Community Survey (ACS).
-In addition, the ACS national estimates for persons 18-64 years of age showed that the prevalence of disabilities was 8.3% for Hispanics and 6.6% for Asians.
+In 2015, an estimated 435,851 persons in Virginia spoke English "less than well" as determined by the American Community Survey (ACS).
+In addition, the ACS national estimates for persons 1864 years of age showed that the prevalence of disabilities was 11.5%.
+The prevalence rate was 6.2% for Hispanics and 6.1% for Asians.
 DARS will continue to see steady growth in the number of consumers from different ethnic backgrounds and will need to enhance its efforts to provide appropriate services to these individuals.